 To guess a number between 1 and 100 by "halving" method It took seven questions.

+But why is it necessary to ask questions like that?
+For example, you can simply ask: is the number 1?
+Is the number 2?
+Etc. But then you need a lot more questions.
+"Bisection" is the shortest way to find a number.

+The amount of information inherent in the "yes" or "no" is one bit.
+Indeed, the bit can be set to 1 or 0.
+So, to guess the numbers from 1 to 100, it took seven bits (seven replies).

+N = 2k

+This formula shows how many questions (data bits) are required to specify one of the possible values.
+N is quantity of values, n is quantity of bits.
+For example, 100 is less than 27, but more than 26.
+Yes, we could take a total of 6 questions, if had been make come true 28.

+Hartley formula: k = log2N.
+The amount of information (k), needed to determine the particular element is the logarithm base 2 of the total number of elements (N).

 The Amount of Information.
 Shannon's Equation

 Formula Hartley determines the number of necessary information to identify a particular element of the set under the condition that all elements are equiprobable.
 However, it may be that some elements are more likely (more common) and some less.
 For example, in the English letter "a" is used more often than the letter "z".